 Ratio Formula Significance in Analysis Growth in Interest Income Interest Income (t) - Interest Income (t-1) 100 Interest Income (t-1) Interest income growth will be driven by growth in loan portfolio as well as changes in portfolio yield.
-Growth in PAT $\frac{PAT(t) - PAT(t-1)}{PAT(t-1)} 100$ PAT is the measure of ultimate profitability of a lending institution and its growth is a culmination of all factors impacting the income as well as expenses including taxes.
+Growth in PAT $\frac{PAT{(t)} - PAT{(t-1)}}{PAT{(t-1)}} 100$ PAT is the measure of ultimate profitability of a lending institution and its growth is a culmination of all factors impacting the income as well as expenses including taxes.
 Growth in Loan Portfolio/ AUM $\frac{AUM{(t)} - AUM{(t-1)}}{AUM{(t-1)}} 100$ Growth in AUM reflects the ability of the company to grow its business and gain market share.
-The same is looked at on an absolute basis as well as compared to its industry peers. -- --- ---
+The same is looked at on an absolute basis as well as compared to its industry peers.
+Growth in Deposits $\frac{\text{Deposits}{(t)} - \text{Deposits}{(t-1)}}{\text{Deposits}{(t-1)}} 100$ Growth in deposits for banks reflects the resource raising ability of a bank and helps liquidity profile.
+This has to be in line with credit growth.
+Growth in CASA Deposits CASA Deposits (t) - CASA Deposits (t-1) 100 Growth in relatively low cost and stable CASA deposits for banks reflects the ability of the bank to grow the stable and low cost resources.

-Asset Under Management (AUM): AUM includes on-balance sheet loan portfolio as well as off-balance sheet portfolio which includes securitized / assigned portfolio and portfolio co- originated under business correspondence operations.
+Asset Under Management (AUM): AUM includes on-balance sheet loan portfolio as well as off-balance sheet portfolio which includes securitized / assigned portfolio and portfolio co-originated.

-B. Capital Adequacy and Leverage Ratios
+B. Capital Adequacy and Leverage

-Capital Adequacy Rati o (CAR) is a measure of the degree to which the company's capital is available to absorb unexpected losses; High CAR indicates the ability of the company to undertake additional business.
+Capital Adequacy Ratio (CAR) is a measure of the degree to which the company's capital is available to absorb unexpected losses; High CAR indicates the ability of the company to undertake additional business.
 Debt equity ratio is also measure of leverage of the institution.
-CARE examines the conformity of the entity to the regulatory guidelines on capital adequacy norms and further examines the capital adequacy on basis of expected erosion of capital arising as a result of additional provisioning for NPAs etc.
+CARE Ratings examines the conformity of the entity to the regulatory guidelines on capital adequacy norms and further examines the capital adequacy on basis of expected erosion of capital arising as a result of additional provisioning for NPAs etc.